cryptidtech/multikey/README.md

 ### An example of storing an encrypted Ed25519 private key

-In this example we will show how to safely store an Ed25519 private key encrypted using the ChaCha20-Poly1305 AEAD symmetric encryption algorith using a key derived using the Bcrypt PBKDF function with 10 rounds and a 32-byte salt value.
+In this example we will show how to safely store an Ed25519 private key encrypted using the ChaCha20-Poly1305 AEAD symmetric encryption algorithm using a key derived using the Bcrypt PBKDF function with 10 rounds and a 32-byte salt value.
 Here is how the multikey is encoded: